 The first item to consider is whether you live in a state with a 50cc and Over or a 50cc and Under law.

 California offers an excellent 50cc and Over law to use as an example.
 It states that a motorcycle is defined as a two- or three-wheel vehicle with an engine greater than 150cc.
 That means a 50cc scooter wouldn’t qualify, but you’d still need to register it with the DMV and have the appropriate endorsement on your driver’s license.

 Texas provides an example of a 50cc and Under law.
 The state has a published list of certified mopeds, which means your vehicle must be on the list to qualify for not having insurance or a motorcycle endorsement to ride it.

-If your moped isn’t on the list, you’ll need to ask yourself three questions.
+If your moped isn’t on the list, ask yourself three questions.

 - Is the engine smaller than 50cc?

 - Does it have a top speed of less than 30 mph?